dcslagel/las-util-cpp/README.md

 [FEATURE-REQUEST](#name)
 ----------------

-To request and discuss a potiential feature create an issue at:
+To request and discuss a potential feature create an issue at:
   - https://github.com/dcslagel/las-util-cpp/issues